onagre-launcher/onagre/README.md

 Onagre is build on top of [pop-launcher](https://github.com/pop-os/launcher) which makes it very versatile.
-The pop-launcher plugin system allow you to extend Onagre with plugin from the community or even write your own using any programming language.
+The pop-launcher plugin system allow you to extend Onagre with plugins from the community or even write your own using any programming language.

 ## Features